From: Rev. Karen McArthur

 b.
 The percentage must be uniform for all covered employees – that is, if you pay 100% for the full-time pastor’s insurance, you have to pay 100% for every full-time employee unless they have waived coverage.
 Note that for 2010 only, the percentage does not have to be uniform as long as it is above 50%.

 2) Have fewer than 25 full-time equivalent employees

 3) Have non-clergy average wages per full-time equivalent employee of less than $50,000

 4) Make federal tax deposits for federal withholding or Medicare (employee portion and employer portion)

 The attached spreadsheet will allow you to check to see if your church is entitled to a credit.
 It will calculate the amount of the credit and generate the line-by-line figures for IRS Form 8941 and IRS Form 990-T.

 IRS Form 990-T is due by May 15th for those with a fiscal year ending December 31st, or 4.5 months after the fiscal year end.
-No matter when your fiscal year ends, the tax credit is for premiums paid during the previous calendar year.
+No matter when your fiscal year ends, the tax credit is for premiums paid between January and December.

 Please note that only one form 990-T and 8941 may be filed for a legal entity.
 If you operate a nursery school or thrift shop or other program that you consider to operate independently of the church, you should verify that the school or shop is indeed a separate legal entity before filing these forms.
 Filing two sets of forms for one corporation or unincorporated association would result in inaccurate information being filed with the IRS.

-If you do not qualify for a tax credit this year, this spreadsheet may help you to determine whether any personnel policy changes would make a difference in the calculation of your tax credit in the future.
+If you do not qualify for a tax credit for this year, the spreadsheet may help you to determine whether any personnel policy changes in the future would make a difference in the calculation of your tax credit.